 You can’t miss it because you’ll see all the windsurfers shooting through the water.

 The waves are huge here thanks to the perfect waves that break on its north shore.

 So, if you are going to learn how to Kitesurf or windsurf, do what we did and go to Kahului Beach instead.

 Quick Tips for Driving the Hana Highway

 - Make sure to pick up The Road to Hana CD at any souvenir shop on Maui.
 Turn it on in Paia and follow their recommendations as you go.
 It plays some local music and it’s quite entertaining to boot.
-A Big thanks to Air Maui for lending us the CD for the day.

 - Stop in Paia to pick up a box lunch at CJ’s Diner

 - Leave early, the roads are totally free and clear of traffic in the morning and you’ll have the highway all to yourself.